 In 2012, the Board and stockholders adopted the 2012 Plan, which became effective on February 16, 2012.
 The 2012 Plan provides for the issuance of incentive and non-qualified stock options, restricted stock and other stock-based awards to the Company's officers, employees, non-employee directors and certain other key persons of the Company as are selected by the Board or the compensation committee thereof.
 In connection with the approval of the 2012 Plan, the Company reserved 1,700,000 shares of common stock for issuance under the 2012 Plan, and 124,703 shares were transferred from the 2004 Plan.
-The number of shares reserved and available for issuance under the 2012 Plan automatically increases each January 1, beginning in 2013, by 4% of the outstanding number of shares of the Company's compensation committee subject to an overall overhang limit of 30%.
+The number of shares reserved and available for issuance under the 2012 Plan automatically increases each January 1, beginning in 2013, by 4% of the outstanding number of shares of the Company's common stock on the immediately preceding December 31 or such lesser number of shares as determined by the Company's compensation committee subject to an overall overhang limit of 30%.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in the Company's capitalization.
-At December 31, 2013, 1,046,018 shares were available for issuance under all stock-based compensation plans.
+At December 31, 2014, 1,215,170 shares were available for issuance under all stock-based compensation plans.